kdchang/react-native-redux-immutablejs-todo/README.md

 # React Native Redux TodoApp
-This is a TodoApp(includes CRUD) which builds with React Native, Redux and Immutable.js.
+This is a TodoApp(runs on iOS/Android with the same codebase) which builds with React Native, Redux and Immutable.js.

 ## Setup
 Please check out the [Official Site Setup](https://facebook.github.io/react-native/docs/getting-started.html) first !